 By the term survey, we mean a research process, used for orderly collection and analysis of information, from a group of people to measure opinions, thoughts, experiences, etc. It is not confined to gathering information using questions, but it also encompasses observations, measurement, evaluation of data and judgment of the researcher.

 A survey can have different forms like a survey of the whole population is known as the census, but it can also be conducted on a representative sample of a group with a view to drawing conclusions on a larger population.
-Sample survey is a widely used method because of its cost effectiveness, speed, and practical approach.
+A sample survey is a widely used method because of its cost effectiveness, speed, and practical approach.
 There are many modes of carrying out surveys:

 - Face to face survey (Interview)